lawrence501/5e-cli/README.md

 - Investigate replacing body armours with non-party class feature-esque uniques?
 Or maybe subclasses?
 Replace base types for different armour weights to try to match archetypes nicely.
     - Redesign to not be direct rips from subclass features and instead build uniques from their identities

-- Replace rings: Soul gems, new slot is your soul, absorb gems to add thematic mods (eg. add wep dmg gem to give +2 wep dmg while bloodied).
-Using same gem either upgrades existing mod of that type or rerolls it (player's choice). new tags:
-    - choice of ability; temp hp; choice of type barrier; speed; choice of weapon class; 1h; 2h; shield; wep dmg; spell dmg; choice of dmg type; phys dmg; non-phys dmg; minion off; phys barrier; non-phys barrier; dot; debuff; buff; crit; minion def; aoe; melee; proj; pers area; conc; hit die healing; max hit dice; hp; choice of save; ac
-    - Redesign application to have less things going on at the same time
-    - New: On odd gem consume, get 3 random tags presented to you, choose one.
-Then that tag's affixes get added to your pool and you gain a random affix from the pool (with min point value equal to the number of affixes you now have).
-On even consume, a random affix on your soul is chosen.
-You may either reroll it from your pool or upgrade it by 1 point.
-    - Kill it, concept is already fulfilled by dream mirrors

 - Remove amulets

 - New loot option: attunement-requiring magic items.
 Any that fit into an equipment slot already in use are reflavoured to be on another slot.
 Can only attune to 1 at a time.
 Use existing wondrous weightings of rarities, but pushed 1 up (making the 2% Artifacts).
 Obviously, this means they will be pretty powerful, and must therefore be high on the loot table